 Standard and Optional Features

-The Accent hatchback is offered is GS and SE trim levels.
+The Accent hatchback is offered in two trim levels: SE and Sport.

 Standard safety equipment includes front, side and head curtain airbags, traction and stability control systems, electronic brakeforce distribution, brake assist and active front head restraints.